Skip to main content

 Why does my document keep failing to upload?

 The most common causes are the file exceeding the 5 MB limit, an unsupported file format, or an unstable connection during upload.
-Check the file size and format first — if it's under 5 MB and in an accepted format and still failing, [VERIFY: confirm current guidance on other upload error causes and troubleshooting steps against official Home Affairs support resources].
+Check the file size and format first — if it's under 5 MB and in an accepted format and still failing, try a different browser or a wired connection, and if the problem persists, contact Home Affairs support directly, since it may be a portal-side issue rather than something wrong with your file.

 Ready to build your checklist?